Fiston-pro/exoNaut/README.md

 # Exonaut: Exploring Exoplanets for Young Minds 🚀

 Welcome to the **Exonaut** project repository!
-We are a passionate team participating in the **HackYeah** hackathon, driven by a mission to make learning about exoplanets fun, engaging, and accessible for kids.
+We are a passionate team participating in the **NASA Space Apps** hackathon, driven by a mission to make learning about exoplanets fun, engaging, and accessible for kids.

 ## 🌐 Deployed Project